BlankOn/blankon-linux/UserGuides/Praya.md

 ### How to disable Praya

-Praya is actually just a GNOME extension, which you can disable via GNOME Extension app or with this command lines:
+Praya is actually a GNOME Shell Extension, which you can disable via GNOME Extension app or with this command lines:

 ```
 $ gnome-extensions disable praya@blankonlinux.id